This article is a recipe for how to reach your ideal job goal in the shortest amount of time.

 Yes, I get that you want to take the guessing out of formatting your resume.
 A top resume search term is “Fast & Reliable Templates,” but the trick is that there is no simple formula.

 Many resume templates are super attractive, but for the most part, they are difficult to manipulate and customize for specific jobs and many, such as templates created in CANVA often cannot be read by ATS bots.

 If you REALLY want a pretty resume, then do a traditional resume for submitting to jobs online and a general “pretty” one to print off and keep on hand for in-person networking.

 You can also use a pretty PDF template if you know for certain that your resume is going directly into a hiring manager’s inbox.
 Just remember to respect the font and color recommendations I discussed above.

-Two Templates Just for YOU
+Two Templates Just for YOU with built in instructions

 Basic One Page Chronological Resume — modify as you see fit!

 Functional Resume for a Career Pivot or to hide a GAP — modify as you see fit!

 Some Tips for Specific Concerns: